 The HydroSense II presents two distinct data sets.
-One data set includes volumetric water content expressed as percent (%) and period (μs).
+One data set includes volumetric water content expressed as percent (%) and period ( $\mu$ s).
 The second data set includes an estimate of relative water content relative to pre-measured wet and dry references, and water deficit.
-Water deficit provides an estimate of applied water required (in mm) to return the soil to the wet water content.
-The default displays only water content.
+Water deficit provides an estimate of applied water required (in mm) to return the soil to the "wet" water content.
+By default, only water content data are displayed.
 Using the configuration menu (p.
 A-1), water deficit data can be enabled to display side-by-side with water content data.